 In her theatre career, Wilson has performed in Broadway productions, “On the Town,” “Avenue Q,” “Caroline, or Change” and “Chicago,” as well as in Off-Broadway plays.
 Best known on television for creating the role of Dr. Miranda Bailey on “Grey’s Anatomy,” she has also worked on “Law and Order, SVU,” “The Sopranos,” “Sex and the City,” “Third Watch” and other shows.
 Among her many awards, she has won a Theatre World Award, a Screen Actors Guild Award, 4 NAACP Image Awards, a People’s Choice Award, 2 PRISM Awards, and been nominated for 5 Emmy Awards.

 Applications open October 1, 2021 and the deadline to apply for the Chandra Wilson Scholarship is January 31, 2022.
 The award will be announced in February 2022.
-The scholarship will include 3 terms, commencing Fall 2021.
+The scholarship will include 3 terms, commencing Fall 2022.

 Scholarship applications can be sent to [email protected].
 Please scan and email ALL required documents.